michael-hoss/perceptest/CONTRIBUTING.md

 ## Environment variables

-- Copy the `perceptestrc.sh` script to your python environment activation hook (see instructions there)
+- Copy the `perceptestrc.sh` script to your python environment activation hook (for `bazel run`)
-- Copy the `.env_bazel_test_default` to the git-ignored `.env` to specify how bazel tests will operate locally.
+- Copy the `.env_bazel_test_default` to the git-ignored `.env` (for `bazel test`)
+- If necessary, adapt the paths in these files to locally valid paths on your machine

 ## Pre-commit hooks

 - Install the pre-commit hooks: `pre-commit install`
   - This will use `.pre-commit-config.yaml`
 - To run these hooks manually, use `pre-commit run --all-files`

+## Get active

+- Run all tests: `bazel test //...`
+- Debug an individual test: `bazel test //path/to:test_target --test_env=DEBUG=1 --test_timeout=3600`
+  - Attach to the debugger after some seconds with "Python: Attach" in VSCode